Main Trail End-to-End

 Maps are also available from the FLT Store.
 At the very least, you will want to acquire the maps for the sections you plan to hike.
 There are 34 maps in the Main Trail set and 20 in the Branch Trails set.
 They can be purchased individually, or as a set for a reduced price.
 FLTC members can purchase maps at a discount.

 Hikers: The FLTC keeps a confidential list of volunteer car spotters to assist day and continuous hikers.
 Contact the FLTC Service Center or the End-to-End Coordinator to make arrangements to contact some of these volunteers.
+Please be aware that volunteers may not be available to assist for every request and you may need to find alternate options.

 Volunteers: If you would like to volunteer to assist End-to-End hikers, please complete the Car Spotter Application (choose Word or PDF format).
 Your contact information will only be shared with End-to-End hikers requesting specific assistance.